Our Future Path! A plan for a better world!

 Process

-Combining an evaluation of our current electoral process with what I have discussed so far plus some more things, I came up with some ideas for some changes.
-The following is what I have come up with for how a new electoral process could work.
+Combining an evaluation of our current electoral process with what I have discussed so far plus some more things, I came up with some ideas for some changes to our electoral process.
+The following is what I have come up with for how this new electoral process could work.

 Election Boards